art-suite/art-suite-foundations/packages/@art-suite/chained-test/README.md

 1. declares tests with either `test(name, testFunction)` or `it(name, testFunction)`, and
 1. supports promise-based asynchronous tests

 > (*) Jest does not currently support dynamically skipping tests.
-Everything works, but reporting when a test fails before the end of the chain is less than ideal.
-For more information on how failures are handled, see below.
+Everything works in Jest, but Mocha's reporting is somewhat better when a chained-test fails in the middle.
+See below for more information on how failures are handled.

 # Install